Blender-Rodrigues/Adrift/docs/development.md

 ## Deploy

-Merge to development branch triggers an update for the game server and static web page
+Merge to development branch triggers an update for the test game server (port 8888) Merge to master branch triggers an update for the live game server (port 8880) and static web page

 ## To see logs or restart game server